FullstackAcademy/boilermaker/README.md

 * Run the following commands:

 ```
-git remote add boilermaker https://github.com/FullstackAcademy/boilermaker.git
+git remote add Grace Shopper https://github.com/FullstackAcademy/Grace Shopper.git
-git fetch boilermaker
+git fetch Grace Shopper
-git merge boilermaker/master
+git merge Grace Shopper/master
 ```

 Why did we do that?
-Because every once in a while, `boilermaker` may be updated with additional features or bug fixes, and you can easily get those changes from now on by entering:
+Because every once in a while, `Grace Shopper` may be updated with additional features or bug fixes, and you can easily get those changes from now on by entering:

 ```
-git fetch boilermaker
+git fetch Grace Shopper
-git merge boilermaker/master
+git merge Grace Shopper/master
 ```

 ## Customize